jgm/doctemplates/README.md

 - If `variable` is an array, the material inside the loop will be evaluated repeatedly, with `variable` being set to each value of the array in turn, and concatenated.
+- If `variable` is a map, the material inside will be set to the map.
 - If the value of the associated variable is not an array or a map, a single iteration will be performed on its value.